Skip To Main Content

 2023-24 Multicultural Summit

-Fresno Unified’s inaugural Multicultural Summit was a success, as the Diversity, Equity, & Inclusion Department, along with district partners, delivered an informative and inclusive event where 140 diverse students from across the district’s 7 Comprehensive High Schools were able to engage with their peers to explore their racial, cultural, and social identities.
+Fresno Unified’s inaugural Multicultural Summit was a success, as the Diversity, Equity, & Inclusion Department, along with district partners, delivered an informative and inclusive event where 140 diverse students from across the district’s 7 Comprehensive High Schools were able to engage with their peers to explore their cultural and social identities.
 Dedicated Teachers and Restorative Practice Counselors provided learning support, activities, and social-emotional assistance, fostering meaningful connections.
 This achievement marks a significant milestone in Fresno Unified’s commitment to cultivating and maintaining equitable and inclusive learning environments.

-American Indian Senior Recognition Ceremony
+Native American Senior Recognition Ceremony

 As part of the ceremony, the NMC Drum Circle welcomed the Seniors into the theatre with an honor song and closed the ceremony with a drum circle.
 In attendance were families of all our Senior students, tribal members, senior FUSD staff, and all our community members.
 We look forward to the next ceremony in 2025.